PalSzak/jvs/README.md

 Java Version Switcher
 ----

-The goal of this project is to make easier to use different java versions on windows operating system.
+The goal of this project is to make easier to use different java versions on windows operating system. [download executable]

 #####Features:
 * You can change the JAVA_HOME.